codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the digital clock say to the grandfather clock?
-Look, no hands!
+How do hens stay fit?
+They always egg-cercise!

 ## Daily Trivia

-Which programming language shares its name with an island in Indonesia?
+What internet protocol was documented in RFC 1459?
- 1. Python
+ 1. IRC
- 2. Java
+ 2. FTP
- 3. C
+ 3. HTTPS
- 4. Jakarta
+ 4. HTTP

 <details>
   <summary>Answer</summary>
-  Java
+  IRC
 </details>